Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Fundamentals of Image Watermarking

 \subsection{Terminology}

-To avoid ambiguity with prior work, we define \emph{watermark} as the actively injected signal or structure placed into the host domain (pixel, frequency, or feature space), the latent variable $\mathbf{z}_T$, or the model parameters $\theta$.
-We distinguish the following components:
+To avoid ambiguity with prior work, we define \emph{watermark} as an intentionally injected signal or structural modification embedded within the host domain.
+Here, we distinguish the following related concepts that are often conflated with watermarking:

-\begin{description} \item[\textbf{Key ($K$).}] A cryptographic secret used to deterministically derive security-critical elements (carriers, masks, dithers, latent subspaces, decision statistics).
-It is not the message and is never revealed.
+\begin{description} \item[\textbf{Key ($K$).}] A cryptographic key used to deterministically derive security-critical elements (carriers, masks, dithers, latent subspaces, decision statistics).
+It is not the message, and it will never be exposed.
 We write $K\in\{0,1\}^{\kappa}$.

 \item[\textbf{Message ($m$).}] The semantic information to be conveyed or attributed (for example, model or user ID, timestamp, policy tag).
-In zero-bit watermarking the message is empty.
-We write $m\in\{0,1\}^{k}$.
+We define $m\in\{0,1\}^{k}$.

 \item[\textbf{Codeword ($w$).}] A redundancy-added bitstring obtained by channel coding the message: